-There is a dedicated Placements and Commissioning Service within SCST which works closely with the Fostering Team.
-The Placements and Commissioning Service is overseen by a contracts manager and have responsibility for managing all requests for:
+There is a dedicated Brokerage Service within SCF which works closely with the IFA.
+The Brokerage Service is overseen by a contracts manager and have responsibility for managing all requests for:

-Fostering placements

-- Placements for children and young people in residential units - Semi-accommodation services for 16 plus children or with Independent Fostering Agency Carers (if a suitable Slough alternative cannot be identified) are administrated by this service.
+- Fostering placements - Placements for children and young people in residential units - Semi-accommodation services for 16 plus children or with Independent Fostering Agency Carers (if a suitable Slough alternative cannot be identified) are administrated by this service.

-All workers within the fostering service are required to serve as duty workers on a rota during the working week.
+All workers within the fostering IFA are required to serve as duty workers on a rota during the working week.
 The staff work closely together to provide a consistent, coherent and flexible service, which benefits from ring-fenced areas of specialist provision and management.